rastri-dey/RoboND_Home_Service_Robot/README.md

 **turtlebot_teleop:** With the keyboard_teleop.launch file, you can manually control a robot using keyboard commands.

 **turtlebot_rviz_launchers:** With the view_navigation.launch file, you can load a preconfigured rviz workspace.
-You’ll save a lot of time by launching this file, because it will automatically load the robot model, trajectories, and map for you.
+Youâ€™ll save a lot of time by launching this file, because it will automatically load the robot model, trajectories, and map for you.

 **turtlebot_gazebo:** With the turtlebot_world.launch you can deploy a turtlebot in a gazebo environment by linking the world file to it.